lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 {{< /wavejson >}}

 These settings are all minimum bounds, and delays in the FSM implementation may create more margin in each of these timing constraints.

+### Idle Time Delays When Changing Configurations

+It is important that the configuration changes are applied while `csb` is high to avoid sending spurious `sck` events to any devices.
+For example, if two devices have different requirements for `CPOL`, the clock polarity should not toggle except when `csb` is high (inactive) for all devices.

+Furthermore, `csb` should be remain high for the minimum idle time both before and after the configuration update.
+For example, consider a SPI_HOST attached to two devices each with different requirements for the clock divider, clock polarity, and idle time.
+Consider a configuration where total idle time (as determined by the {{< regref "CONFIGOPTS_0.CLKDIV_0" >}} and {{< regref "CONFIGOPTS_0.CSNIDLE_0" >}} multi-registers) works out to 9 idle clocks for the first device, and 4 clocks for second device.
+In this scenario then, when swapping from the first device to the second, the SPI_HOST IP will only swap the clock polarity when the first `csb` line, `csb[0]`, has been high for at least 9 clocks, and will continue to hold the second `csb` line, `csb[1]`, high for 4 additional clocks before starting the next transaction.

+{{< wavejson >}}
+{signal: [
+  {name: 'clk', wave: 'p..............'},
+  ["Requested Config",
+   {name: 'Configuration ID',  wave: '3.4............', data: ["CSID=0", "CSID=1"]},
+   {name: 'CPOL',              wave: '2.2............', data: ["0", "1"]},
+   {name: 'CLKDIV',            wave: '2.2............', data: ["2", "1"]},
+   {name: 'CSNIDLE',           wave: '2.2............', data: ["2", "1"]},
+   {name: 'Min.
+Idle cycles', wave: '2.2............', data: ["9", "4"]},
+  ],
+  ["Active Config",
+   {name: 'Configuration ID',  wave: '3.........4....', data: ["CSID=0", "CSID=1"]},
+   {name: 'CPOL',              wave: '2.........2....', data: ["0", "1"]},
+   {name: 'CLKDIV',            wave: '2.........2....', data: ["2", "1"]},
+   {name: 'CSNIDLE',           wave: '2.........2....', data: ["2", "1"]},
+   {name: 'Min.
+Idle cycles', wave: '2.........2....', data: ["9", "4"]},
+  ],
+   {name: 'csb[0]',                     wave: '01.............',
+                                        node: '.A........B....'},
+   {name: 'csb[1]',                     wave: '1.............0',
+                                        node: '..........C...D'},
+   {name: 'configuration update event', wave: '1.........H....'}
+],
+  edge: ["A<->B min.
+9 cycles", "C<->D min.
+4 cycles"],
+  head: {text: "Extended Idle Time During Configuration Changes", tock: 1}
+}
+{{< /wavejson >}}

+This additional idle time applies not only when switching between devices but when making any changes to the configuration for most recently used device.
+For instance, even in a SPI_HOST configured for one device, changes to {{< regref "CONFIGOPTS_0" >}}, will trigger this extended idle time behavior to ensure that the change in configuration only occurs in the middle of a long idle period.

 ### Special Command Fields